neelayjunnarkar/RandomProjects/calculator/ReadMe.md

 ### Bugs ###

-* Fix divide by zero crash
-    * Should return error instead
+* Fix order of simplifying exponentation in infix notation